kenkov/seq2seq/README.rst

 =======================

-This module implements seqence to sequence (seq2seq) neural network models with the aim to creating dialogue systems.
+This module implements seqence to sequence (seq2seq) neural network models with the aim to create dialogue systems.

 It uses `chainer <http://chainer.org/>`_ to implement neural network models.